Home Page Website Services Authoring Services Picture Services Contact Us

 Here, rather than starting with some sort of photograph or scanned drawing, we can start from scratch to arrange lines and geometric shapes (including pseudo 3-d shapes such as spheres, boxes, etc) to produce the picture you require.
 The basic shapes can also be warped in various ways to produce more complex shapes.
 The shapes can be simple outlines, and/or filled with solid colours, patterns or textures, such as continuous gradation of colour or tone, or simulations of materials such as fabric, stone, wood, metal, or liquid.
 The patterns and textures can also be applied to the overall background.
 We can also add a variety of lighting effects such as light beams, highlights, glows, and shadows, to give a 3-d look to your picture.

-We can produce pictures from pictures or other information either that we have found for you through our Research or Picture Location Services, or that you supply us with.
-We can accept this source information in a wide variety of elecronic formats - if the file can be read by one of the components of the Microsoft Office (2003) or Adobe Creative Suite (CS2) program suites, then we can accept it.
-We can also accept your source information on paper or film (35mm negatives or transparencies only), but if these are to be included directly in the documents we produce for you, then the scanning and transcription charges described below will also apply.
+We can produce pictures from pictures or other information either that we have produced or found for you through our other services, or that you supply us with.
+We can accept this source information in a wide variety of elecronic formats – if the file can be read by one of the components of the Microsoft Office (2003) or Adobe Creative Suite (CS3) program suites, then we can accept it.
+We can also accept your source information on paper or film (35mm negatives or transparencies only), but if these are to be included directly in the pictures or other documents we produce for you, then additional scanning and transcription charges will also apply.
 Small amounts of information in electronic form can be supplied to us as e-mail attachments, otherwise it is better to send the information to us on CD or DVD ROM.

 Picture Production

 We can also supply your picture on paper, or other hard copy medium such as canvas.
 We can supply a limited number of paper copies from our own colour laser or inkjet printers, for example for proofing or approval purposes, or for your own internal use or distribution.
-Note that our laser printer is only suitable for rough drafts or simple diagrams without subtle variations in colour; our inkjet printer is however capable of very high 'photographic' quality output.
-We can also supply our inkjet prints framed and mounted; please enquire for details of our framing and mounting fees.
+Note that our laser printer is only suitable for rough drafts or simple diagrams without subtle variations in colour; our inkjet printer, however, is capable of very high 'photographic' quality output.
+We can also supply our inkjet prints framed and mounted; please enquire for details.
 If you require a larger number of copies, or require your prints to be produced on other media, then we can liase with a commercial printing service to produce them for you, or we can supply the necessary files for you to supply to your own printing service.

 Copyright and Licensing